Funeral procession held for Iran's post-Revolution FM in Tehran

-Ordinary people, Iranian politicians and political activists as well as Yazdi's like-minded personalities were present in the funeral ceremony, IRNA reported.
+Ordinary people, Iranian politicians and political activists as well as Yazdi's like-minded personalities were present in the funeral ceremony.

 After the 1979 Islamic Revolution in Iran, Yazdi along with late Imam Khomeini returned home from exile in France and later became deputy prime minister when the interim government of Mehdi Bazargan took office in the same year.